icteridae/icteridae/README.md

 ## Running

 ### Start Backend
-If not using locally, enter the web address of your backend in `backend/backend/settings.py` under `ALLOWED_HOSTS`.
+If not used locally, enter the web address of your backend in `backend/backend/settings.py` under `ALLOWED_HOSTS`.

 Navigate into the `backend/` directory and run